These pages are protected by

 and plainly seen in terminal buds and root tips.

 describes a group of patients who could not speak properly

-and, according to his son Gustave, writes a memoir on the left hemisphere damage
+and, according to his son Gustave, writes a memoir on the

-1839) presents a series of twenty lectures on phrenology at
+series of twenty lectures on phrenology at the University

-by an excessive build-up of blood, and that the body must be weakened to
+build-up of blood, and that the body must be weakened to

 be cured.
 He based his beliefs on his findings of blood in

-the mucous membranes of the gastrointestinal tract
+the mucous membranes of the gastrointestinal tract during

 1836 Charles Giles Bridle Daubeny (1795-